 The Education Endowment Foundation is an independent grant-making charity dedicated to breaking the link between family income and educational achievement, ensuring that children and young people from all backgrounds can fulfil their potential and make the most of their talents.
 We fund rigorous evaluations of innovative projects aiming to raise pupils' attainment.
 We do this to find out what's most likely to work effectively and cost-effective, and to put that into action across the country.

 Each year we review the impact of how the Pupil Premium grant was spent.

 For more information published by the Government on these schemes, click here: https://www.gov.uk/guidance/pupil-premium-information-for-schools-and-alternative-provision-settings

 For more information and apply for Free School Meal, click here: http://www.havering.gov.uk/Pages/Services/Free-School-Meals.aspx

 Please click here to see the 2015-2016 Impact statement

-We are looking for a Trumpet Teacher.
+We are looking to hire a new Mid-day assistant.
 READ MORE

 Havering Teacher Training Partnership